andrew/ultimate-awesome/README.md

 - [awesome-threejs](https://github.com/tankvn/awesome-threejs) - A curated list of awesome ThreeJS resources.
 - [awesome-ios](https://github.com/tborychowski/awesome-ios) - My Awesome iOS Apps.
 - [awesome-harperdb](https://github.com/terraHDB/awesome-harperdb) - A curated list of awesome HarperDB resources with awesome blogs, tutorials and more!.
-- [awesome-latin](https://github.com/thekarel/awesome-latin) - A curated list of some *egregius* latin language resources.
 - [awesome-mobile-collections](https://github.com/thientvse/awesome-mobile-collections) - General multiple things are about the mobile of many other sources.
 - [Resources](https://github.com/thuva4/Resources) - A collection of useful resources.
 - [awesome-modularity](https://github.com/tom-sapletta-com/awesome-modularity) - A curated list of awesome books, libraries, frameworks and ecosystems related to modular architecture.